 As it has been extensively tested and refined so that it can hold it's shape well even under the most testing of circumstances.

 So you can feel free to let loose in the bedroom without worrying about damaging your new mattress.

-So is the Simba Hybrid mattress a good option for people with back pain?
+So is the Simba Hybrid mattress a good value option for people with back pain?

-And with a 100-day free trial and a 10-year warranty you have nothing to lose by giving the Simba Hybrid mattress a try.
+And with the 200-day free trial and a 10-year warranty you have nothing to lose by giving the Simba Hybrid mattress a try.